ThinkTankShark/MVC-User-Login-Sinatra-Skeleton/README.md

 8. Upon successful login, user is redirected to profile page
 9. This is a template showcasing the optional theme stylesheet included in Bootstrap.
 10. Use it as a starting point to create something more unique by building on or modifying it.
-11. All Bootstrap 3.0 files are located under public/bootstrap

 Feel free to make any modifications...